henrikhorluck/tdt4140-washlists/README.md

 ![](/uploads/855ef9c2f8fb3b0b9fad9521a9f8c2a0/image.png)

+Below is a quick start guide on how to run the web applications backend and frontend.
+Be sure to check out the [`wiki`](https://gitlab.stud.idi.ntnu.no/tdt4140-2020/28/-/wikis/home) for more detailed documentation.
 ## Basic architecture description
 The cleaning organising system is a web application.
 It is split into a [`django backend`](https://www.djangoproject.com/) using a SQLite database managment system, and a [`react frontend`](https://reactjs.org/).